 When You Need a Transcript

-Transcripts are required much more frequently than diplomas in professional and educational contexts:
+Transcripts are required much more frequently than diplomas in professional and educational contexts.
+Applicants for graduate school, professional programs, or scholarships are typically required to submit transcripts as part of their application:

 Understanding how to request official transcripts can save you time when these situations arise.